Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Return value
-An operation result, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single document.
+An operation result, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a prediction or predictions about a single document and a list of warnings inside of it.
 An operation's result type also may optionally include information about the input document and how it was processed.
 An operation result contains a `isError` property that allows to identify if an operation executed was successful or unsuccessful for the given document.
 When the operation results an error, you can simply call `getError()` to get `TextAnalyticsError` which contains the reason why it is unsuccessful.
 If you are interested in how many characters are in your document, or the number of operation transactions that have gone through, simply call `getStatistics()` to get the `TextDocumentStatistics` which contains both information.

 ### Return value collection
-An operation result collection, such as `DocumentResultCollection<AnalyzeSentimentResult>`, which is the collection of the result of a Text Analytics analyzing sentiment operation. `DocumentResultCollection` includes the model version of the operation and statistics of the batch documents.
-Since `DocumentResultCollection<T>` extends `IterableStream<T>`, the list of item can be retrieved by streaming or iterating the list.
+An operation result collection, such as `TextAnalyticsPagedResponse<AnalyzeSentimentResult>`, which is the collection of the result of a Text Analytics analyzing sentiment operation.
+For `TextAnalyticsPagedResponse` includes the model version of the operation and statistics of the batch documents.

 ### Operation on multiple documents
 For each supported operation, the Text Analytics client provides method overloads to take a single document, a batch